Killing of José Campos Torres: Incident

 Shortly before midnight on May 5, 1977, Torres was at the Club 21, a bar in Houston's predominantly Hispanic East End neighborhood, wearing his army fatigues and military boots.
 He had apparently been drinking, and police officers arrived, arresting him for disorderly conduct.
 The six officers who responded took Torres to "The Hole", a spot behind a warehouse overlooking Houston's Buffalo Bayou, and beat him there.
 The officers then took Torres to the city jail, who refused to process him due to his injuries.
 A supervisor ordered to take him to Ben Taub Hospital, but instead of doing so, the officers took him back to "The Hole", and pushed him off a wharf into the water.
 Torres's body was found three days later.

 Trials

 Officers Terry W. Denson and Stephen Orlando were tried on state murder charges.
 They were convicted of negligent homicide and received one year of probation and a one dollar fine.
 In 1978, Denson, Orlando and fired officer Joseph Janish were subsequently convicted of federal civil rights violations, and served nine months in prison.

 Moody Park riot

-On the one year anniversary of Torres' murder, a riot was started at Moody Park located in Houston's Near Northside neighborhood.
+On the one year anniversary of Torres' killing, a riot was started at Moody Park located in Houston's Near Northside neighborhood.
 The riot broke out on the evening of Sunday, May 7, 1978, at approximately 7:30 pm, once a Cinco de Mayo fiesta event ended at the park.
 Between five and six thousand people attended the celebration.

 It was the greatest miscarriage of public trust by police officers in my 27 years of wearing a badge.